Bauer Media Group: Bauer Media Australia and New Zealand

 In September 2012, Bauer Media bought ACP Magazines (formerly Australian Consolidated Press) from London-based private equity firm, CVC Capital Partners and Australian media company Nine Entertainment for an estimated A$500 million, completing the purchase the following month.
 This purchase included the Australian Women's Weekly, Cleo, Cosmo, Harper's Bazaar, Women's Day, and Zoo magazines.
 As a result, ACP Magazines was rebranded as Bauer Media.
+The company soon sold its computing titles APC and TechLife in 2013 to Future plc.

 In March 2020, Bauer bought Pacific Magazines from Seven West Media; acquiring New Idea, Who, Diabetic Living, Men's Health, Women's Health, Better Homes & Gardens and Girlfriend.

 On 2 April 2020, Bauer Media Group announced that it would wind up its New Zealand magazine titles in direct response to magazines having been stopped from being published under New Zealand's Level 4 restrictions in response to the COVID-19 pandemic in New Zealand.
 This led to the suspension of several titles including Woman's Day, New Zealand Woman's Weekly, the New Zealand Listener, The Australian Women's Weekly, North & South, Next, Metro, Air New Zealand's inflight magazine Kia Ora, and Your Home & Garden, leaving about 200 former employees unemployed.
 While Broadcasting Minister Kris Faafoi said that the Government could have provided financial relief through a wage subsidy scheme or the business finance guarantee, the company had not sought it.
 Many of the magazines previously owned by Bauer publish articles on the website Noted (noted.co.nz).
 In June 2020, Bauer Media Australia was sold to Mercury Capital.
 In September 2020, Bauer Media Australia was rebranded as Are Media.

 Rebel Wilson v Bauer Media Group

 In 2017, Bauer Media Group was successfully sued by the Australian actor Rebel Wilson for defamation in the Supreme Court of Victoria in Melbourne, Australia.
 This was the biggest payout for defamation of its kind in Australian legal history.

-Bauer Media Group allegedly printed a series of lies and false articles against the actress in an attempt to defame her.
+Bauer Media Group printed a series of lies and false articles against the actress in an attempt to defame her.
 This reportedly led to the actress being overlooked for a number of big Hollywood roles.
 Wilson was awarded A$4,567,472.
 The award consisted of $650,000 in general damages and $3,917,472 in special damages.

 Wilson's lawyer Richard Leder, said "Today's verdict is a significant record — it's about four times the highest previous verdict in a defamation case in Australia".

 While the guilty defamation decision stands the amount of payment was later appealed and reduced.
 Wilson announced in July 2018 she will be taking the matter further to a higher court in Australia.